-LIVING close to the Garnock Valley and travelling through it on numerous occasions, the members of Largs Probus Club were fascinated by a recent talk by Iain Mills on the theology and history of the area.
+LIVING close to the Garnock Valley and travelling through it on numerous occasions, the members of Largs Probus Club were fascinated by a recent talk by Iain Mills on the geology and history of the area.

 Iain advised that the Garnock Valley was formed during the Ice Age by the eroding impact of a glacier interacting with sedimentary and volcanic rocks below it, which left behind rich resources of coal, limestone, iron ore and various minerals along with fertile soils.